A House Divided Against Itself Cannot Stand

 The Republicans proposed 42 amendments to the Constitution they believe in

 Paul Broun of Georgia won his seat by defending the Constitution, then decided it needed changing, he wanted to get rid of birthright citizenship, federal income taxes and implement the castration of child rapists.

 Republicans are not alone, but the difference is that the Democrats proposed twenty seven amendments of their own, most by Jesse Jackson of Illinois; asking for new rights to quality housing and education.

-- The Republicans have proposed about 42 amendments in the current Congress; such as the now famous repeal of the 14th Amendment's birthright citizenship,
+- The Republicans proposed about 42 amendments in the current Congress of the time; such as the now famous repeal of the 14th Amendment's birthright citizenship,

 - restrict the president's ability to sign international treaties,